Big Bang: Pre–Big Bang cosmology

 The Big Bang explains the evolution of the universe from a starting density and temperature that is well beyond humanity's capability to replicate, so extrapolations to the most extreme conditions and earliest times are necessarily more speculative.
 Lemaître called this initial state the "primeval atom" while Gamow called the material "ylem".
 How the initial state of the universe originated is still an open question, but the Big Bang model does constrain some of its characteristics.
-For example, specific laws of nature most likely came to existence in a random way, but as inflation models show, some combinations of these are far more probable.
+For example, if specific laws of nature were to come to existence in a random way, inflation models show, some combinations of these are far more probable, partly explaining why our Universe is rather stable.
+Another possible explanation for the stability of the Universe could be a hypothetical multiverse, which assumes every possible universe to exist, and thinking species could only emerge in those stable enough.
 A flat universe implies a balance between gravitational potential energy and other energy forms, requiring no additional energy to be created.

-The Big Bang theory, built upon the equations of classical general relativity, indicates a singularity at the origin of cosmic time, and such an infinite energy density may be a physical impossibility.
-However, the physical theories of general relativity and quantum mechanics as currently realized are not applicable before the Planck epoch, and correcting this will require the development of a correct treatment of quantum gravity.
+The Big Bang theory is built upon the equations of classical general relativity, which are not expected to be valid at the origin of cosmic time, as the temperature of the universe approaches the Planck scale.
+Correcting this will require the development of a correct treatment of quantum gravity.
 Certain quantum gravity treatments, such as the Wheeler–DeWitt equation, imply that time itself could be an emergent property.
 As such, physics may conclude that time did not exist before the Big Bang.

 While it is not known what could have preceded the hot dense state of the early universe or how and why it originated, or even whether such questions are sensible, speculation abounds on the subject of "cosmogony".

 Some speculative proposals in this regard, each of which entails untested hypotheses, are: